Agriculture faces great challenges. We're here to provide solutions.

 We keep the heart of agriculture – its farmers, ranchers and other land stewards – at the forefront of our activities.
 They are our friends and neighbors, and we help them meet their goals through one-on-one, no-cost consultation.
 These relationships keep us connected to real-life producer needs so research remains focused on answering relevant, pressing questions.
 We also provide leadership and training for other agricultural organizations so that together we can better serve agriculture.

-Applied Agricultural Systems and Stewardship
+Applied Agricultural Systems Research and Technology

 We are producers, too.
 We live out what we teach, and we know challenges facing agriculture first-hand.
 We raise forage-based beef cattle, grow horticultural crops like pecans, and manage natural resources on seven research and demonstration farms that span 14,000 acres of southern Oklahoma.
 These farms provide a place for researchers to apply their work in a real-world environment.
 Producers can also visit our farms to see innovation in action.